hanwenzhu/LeanHammer-training/README.md

 the premise corpus and its pre-computed embeddings for premises in Mathlib, Batteries, and Lean core to [l3lab/lean-premises](https://huggingface.co/datasets/l3lab/lean-premises) at Mathlib's revision (e.g. `v4.18.0`).

+For deployment to a premise selection service, see [lean-premise-server](https://github.com/hanwenzhu/lean-premise-server).

 #### Retrieving premises for tactic benchmarking